-Stunning loop trail that travels through enchanting places: the Fleons Valley, the Sissanis Valley and the beautiful Bordaglia Lake.
-Excursion of geological, historical and naturalistic interest.
+Wonderful circular route that crosses enchanting places: the Fleons Valley, the Sissanis Hollow, and the splendid Bordaglia lake.
+Excursion of geological, historical, and naturalistic interest.

-The area also includes some sites of considerable geological interest characterized by the presence of the Bordaglia Valley Line, a bundle of tectonic faults.
-The area consists of a succession of Paleozoic basement metamorphic rocks and Devonian and Triassic limestones.
+The area also includes some sites of notable geological interest characterized by the presence of the Bordaglia Valley Fault Line, a set of tectonic faults.
+The area consists of a succession of metamorphic rocks from the Paleozoic basement and Devonian and Triassic limestones.

-During World War I, these places were the subject of bitter fighting between the Royal Italian Army and the Imperial Austungarian Army.
-The Italian front line ran in the area from Mt.
-Navagiust to Sella Sissanis and from there to Quota Pascoli and Spina Pesce.
-Bitter were the clashes in these places and war relics are still visible.
+During World War I, these places were the scene of fierce fighting between the Royal Italian Army and the Austro-Hungarian Imperial Army.
+The first Italian line ran in the area from Mount Navagiust to Sissanis Saddle and from there to Pascoli Elevation and Spina Pesce.
+Battles were fierce in these places and war relics are still visible.

-War artifacts at Stretta di Fleons and Quota Pascoli.
-For additional information, a visit to the Great War Museum in Forni Avoltri is recommended.
+War artifacts at the Fleons Gorge and at Pascoli Elevation.
+For additional information, a visit to the Forni Avoltri Great War Museum is recommended.

-At Malga Bordaglia Bassa, from behind the Little Church of Don Bosco it is possible to access (200 m) a machine-gun emplacement dug into the rock, where an inscription is engraved commemorating the passage of Corporal Benito Mussolini in 1916 on this part of the front (beware of uneven path).
+At Lower Bordaglia Hut, behind the Don Bosco Little Church, it is possible to access (200 m) a machine gun position carved into the rock, where an inscription recalls the passage of Corporal Benito Mussolini in 1916 on this part of the front (caution: rough path).

 Derived from the technical difficulty and the stamina requirements.

-Since it is a long trail, it is recommended to leave early so that you can get back before dark.
+Being a long route, it is recommended to start early to return before dark.

-Be sure to have food and water with you considering the length of the trail.
+Make sure to bring food and water considering the length of the route.

-Just outside the village of Forni Avoltri (in the direction of Sappada), after crossing the bridge over the Degano river, turn right and follow the road that in 2 km. leads to Pierabech.
+Just outside the village of Forni Avoltri (direction Sappada), after crossing the Degano river bridge, turn right and take the road that in 2 km leads to Pierabech.

-Just above the Chiesetta Bianca (former cemetery of the Fallen of the Great War) a clearing is available at the side of the road, where you can park your car.
+Just above the White Little Church (former cemetery for the Great War Fallen), there is a roadside clearing where you can park your car.

-Continuing on foot, in the same direction, you arrive on a paved road to the Marble Quarry from where the trail begins.
+Continuing on foot, in the same direction, you reach the asphalt road up to the Marble Quarry where the route begins.

 Near the Little Church of Pierabech.

-Recommended the use of poles, especially for the sometimes very steep downhill sections, so as not to strain the knees.
+Use of sticks is recommended, especially for the sometimes very steep downhill stretches, to avoid straining the knees.

 Localization